felix-hilden/sphinx-codeautolink/readme_pypi.rst

    ]

 That's it!
 Now your code examples are linked.
-For ways of concatenating multiple examples and setting default import statements among other things, have a look at the online documentation.
+For ways of concatenating examples, setting default import statements, or customising link style among other things, see the `online documentation <https://sphinx-codeautolink.rtfd.org>`_.

 .. |pyversions| image:: https://img.shields.io/pypi/pyversions/sphinx-codeautolink
    :alt: Python versions